 The self-controlled case series (SCCS) will be nested in our cohorts.
 The SCCS analyses compare periods of follow-up within vaccinated cases only.
 Thus, all time-invariant confounders such as comorbidity and lifestyle factors are taken into account by the design.
 In each Nordic country, we will compare the post-vaccination periods (acute and post-acute after vaccination) to the unvaccinated periods to estimate incidence rate ratios using conditional Poisson regression with direct adjustment for a calendar month.
 We will use a 14-day pre-risk period of interest before vaccination to take a potential healthy vaccine effect into account.
 The pre-risk period of interest (which can occur before any dose) will be excluded from the followup used in the analyses.
-As described in Figure 1, individuals who receive another dose, reenter the acute- and post-acute risk periods of interest for this dose.
+As described in Figure 1, individuals who receive another dose, reenter the acute and post-acute risk periods of interest for this dose.
 Being diagnosed is not a censoring criterion in an SCCS analysis, and follow-up is continued to allow for the possibility that an individual is later vaccinated.
 We will combine country-specific results using the Metaanalyses described above.
-The main assumption underlying this - study design is having the event under study does not influence the future probability of vaccination - will be tested by 1) increasing the pre-risk period of interest, 2) for acute effects, comparing only the vaccinated period, i.e., acute period vs post-acute period, and 3) visual inspection of bar charts of the number of events in relation to day of vaccination.
+The main assumption underlying this statistical method is, that occurrence of the event under study (myocarditis/pericarditis or TTS) before exposure (vaccination) does not influence the future probability of exposure.
+This will be tested by 1) increasing the pre-risk period of interest, 2) for acute effects, comparing only the vaccinated period, i.e., acute period vs post-acute period, and 3) visual inspection of bar charts of the number of events in relation to the day of vaccination.